Lekic/trace/app/views/documentation/_functionalrequirement7.html.md

 ### Technical issues

-Making sure that the user has the permissions to create, update or delete their own account and not anyone else’s is a major implementation issue that must be ensured.
-Giving Administrator’s access to people’s accounts (but limiting sensitive data like email or password) is also important to maintain privacy.
+Making sure that the user has the permissions to create, update or delete their own account and not anyone else's is a major implementation issue that must be ensured.
+Giving Administrator's access to people's accounts (but limiting sensitive data like email or password) is also important to maintain privacy.

 ### Risks

-The primary risk is an unauthorised user having access to another user’s account settings, or a user finding a loophole to create an Administrator account to control other accounts.
+The primary risk is an unauthorised user having access to another user's account settings, or a user finding a loophole to create an Administrator account to control other accounts.